LL.M. Programme Modules

 LL.M.
 International and European Business Law | Section A |

 In an era in which the powers of the EU and the actions taken by Member States pursuant to EU law are ever-expanding, the focus of this module will be on contemporary issues in EU law.
 The module will be suitable for both those who have studied EU law previously and those who have not.
 It is however important to emphasise that the basic principles of EU law and institutional structures of the EU will not be taught.
 Following a brief introduction to critical aspects of EU law, the module will focus on contemporary questions and challenges facing the EU.
 The topics covered will vary depending on what is currently facing the EU at the time.
-However, topics likely to be covered include: human rights in the EU and the impact of the Charter of Fundamental Rights of the European Union, data protection, rule of law in the EU, State aid, Brexit, and EU responses to the Covid-19 pandemic and the war in Ukraine.
+However, topics likely to be covered include: human rights in the EU and the impact of the Charter of Fundamental Rights of the European Union, data protection, rule of law in the EU, Brexit, and EU responses to the war in Ukraine.

 Learning Outcomes: